- Elephant Statue

 It’s always nice to wish someone “good luck” before a significant life event – new job, moving home, starting college, getting married, even taking an exam.
 And what better way than with a lucky gift.
 All of these gifts symbolize good fortune and are sure to make a loved one feel incredibly blessed.

-In Chile, it’s believed that “chanchitos” – or little pigs – bring good luck, especially three-legged chanchitos.
-These adorable little clay piggies are commonly given to friends as a token of goodwill and love.
+In Chile, “chanchitos” – or little pigs – are believed to bring good luck, especially three-legged chanchitos.
+These adorable little metal piggies are commonly given to friends as a token of goodwill and love.

 The perfect good luck gift is one that you can carry on you when you need positive energy the most.
 This white porcelain pebble is a simple but heartwarming charm and is small and flat enough to fit in a handbag or back pocket.